auth0/auth0-PHP/UPGRADE.md

 bool                          $usePkce              Optional.
 Defaults to true.
 Use PKCE (Proof Key of Code Exchange) with Authorization Code Flow requests. array<string>                 $scope                Optional.
 One or more scopes to request for Tokens. string                        $responseMode         Optional.
 Defaults to 'query.'
 Where to extract request parameters from, either 'query' for GET or 'form_post' for POST requests. string                        $responseType         Optional.
 Defaults to 'code.'
-Use 'code' for server-side flows and 'token' for application side flow string                        $tokenAlgorithm       Optional.
+Use 'code' for server-side flows and 'token' for application side flow. string                        $tokenAlgorithm       Optional.
 Defaults to 'RS256'.
 Algorithm to use for Token verification.
 Expects either 'RS256' or 'HS256'. string|null                   $tokenJwksUri         Optional.
 URI to the JWKS when verifying RS256 tokens. int|null                      $tokenMaxAge          Optional.
 The maximum window of time (in seconds) since the 'auth_time' to accept during Token validation.